epc002/cablemodemdata/README.md

 <br>
 <br>

-A typical parse event in the script performs a sequential sequence of operations against the lynx-captured dump file similar to this:
+A typical parse event in the script performs a piped sequence of operations against the lynx-captured dump file similar to this:
 <br>
 <ul>
 <li> use sed to trim to a target range of line numbers:  <pre><i><b> sed -n '23,38 p' </i></b></pre> </li>